CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of three tables: cars, sales, geo_lookup, with a total row count of 533,648 records.
+Data Driven Auto's database was originally compiled into one sheet with a total row count of 558,838.
+To allow for improved performance, flexibility and scalability of the dataset as it is updated in the future it was divided into the : cars, sales, geo_lookup,  records.
 A description of each table is as follows:
 - **Table 2:**
 - Contains geographical data